welisari/Sparkify_Project/ReadMe.md

 ## 5. Results <a name="Results"></a>
 The final churn prediction model gets the F-1 score of 85% and Accuracy of 87%.
-The report of the this project is presented in this blog post [Building Churn Prediction Model with Apache Spark Machine Learning](https:...).
+The report of the this project is presented in this blog post [....](https:...).

 ## 6. Acknowledgements <a name="ack"></a>
 The 'medium-sparkify-event-data.json' dataset has been provided by  ([Udacity](https://www.udacity.com/)